Great Plains Coliseum

 The Great Plains Coliseum is a 3,000-seat multi-purpose arena in Lawton, Oklahoma, USA.
 It hosts local sporting events and concerts.

 It was home to the Lawton-Fort Sill Cavalry, who last played in 2011, and the 580 RollerGirls, who started play in 2011.

+Lawton's Largest Garage, Antiques, and Collectibles Sale, an annual event hosted by Twosquare Media Lawton, takes place at the Great Plains Coliseum.